Brief the listing visually

 Workflow

-Upload the room photo and define buyer fit, market tier, and furnishing direction.
+Upload the room photo and define buyer fit, market tier, furnishing direction, and review constraints.

-Produce one concept or several variants depending on how much optionality the listing needs.
+Produce one concept or several variants depending on how much optionality the listing and client review need.

 Feature fit

-Move from hero rooms to broader property sets without reinventing the process every time.
+Move from hero rooms to broader property sets without reinventing the staging process every time.

 Shape the staging around the likely audience instead of relying on a generic interior style.

-Use higher plans when staging becomes part of an agency's repeatable sales workflow.
+Use Pro Studio or Agency once staging becomes part of a repeatable sales workflow.

 Pricing cue

-Planua's pricing ladder is designed to let teams start small, prove the workflow on live listings, then upgrade into bulk and team-scale usage once the process sticks.
+Planua's pricing ladder lets teams start with free drafts, prove the workflow on live listings, then upgrade into bulk and team-scale usage once the process sticks.

 View pricing structureFAQ